All users of the web.unc.edu service must agree to the following terms of service before creating or contributing to a site.

 Terms of Agreement for Onyens

-You, the customer, are solely responsible for the use of your UNC Onyen, the resources to which your Onyen provides access, activity on the network that can be traced back to your account or computer, and for the content of any information you make available through use of these resources.
+Any individual utilizing the web.unc.edu service is solely responsible for the use of their UNC Onyen, the resources to which that Onyen provides access, activity on the network that can be traced back to that individual’s account or computer, and for the content of any information made available through use of these resources.
 All such activity is subject to the laws of the State of North Carolina and the United States, as well as the policies governing the University of North Carolina at Chapel Hill.
-By accepting computing and network privileges and continued access to these resources, you are also accepting the following terms of agreement:
+By accepting computing and network privileges and continued access to these resources, you, the user, are also accepting the following terms of agreement:

 Access to computing and network resources granted through the issuing of a UNC Onyen may be used only by the specific individual to whom the Onyen is issued and may not be shared with other individuals.